tom-NI/qub_cloud/README.md

+# Queens University Belfast
-# Masters Cloud Computing Module
-## Queens University Belfast - code repository.
+## Masters Cloud Computing Module - code repository.

+This codebase is for the Cloud Computing distance learning module of the MSc in Software Development.

-The original project was organised as one git repository per directory.
+The original project was implemented as one git repository per directory - this is stored in one large repository for convenience.
-Each directory then has its own Dockerfile, from which images are built for each microservice.
+Each directory has its own Dockerfile from which images are built for each microservice.

+Languages used; HTTP, CSS, JavaScript, PHP, Docker.
+Originally hosted on a provided Rancher cluster on the University private cloud.

-Test Dependencies;<br>
+Common Test Dependencies;<br>
 - PHPUnit 7?<br>
 - HTTPGuzzle library for CI tests